 Schools that teach to NFPA standards offer programs with at least 24 semester hours in a combination of general education and useful electives like social sciences, natural sciences, humanities, English, foreign language, or mathematics.

-NALA is a little more flexible with their recommendations, but outlines several options that include general education as part of entry-level qualifications, among them deferring to ABA-approved programs with 18 semester hours of general courses, or a 60-semester hour program consisting of general courses, or a bachelor’s degree in any field plus 6-months of in-house training.
+NALA is a little more flexible with their recommendations, but outlines several options that include general education as part of entry-level qualifications, among them deferring to ABA-approved programs with 18 semester hours of general courses, or a 60-semester hour (associate’s degree) program consisting of general courses, or a bachelor’s degree in any field plus 6-months of in-house training.

 No matter how you accomplish it, according to all the organizations recognized as an authority on the subject, some general education should be included in your education.
 This means earning a degree in paralegal studies specifically, or building on a degree in another field with a post-degree certificate in paralegal studies.

 Legal Core and Specialty Courses